Table of Contents

 - Lost earning capacity

-Texas Statute of Limitations for Medical Malpractice Claims
+What are the Statute of Limitations in Texas for Medical Malpractice?

-Healthcare liability claims must be filed within two years of the incident or completion of treatment, except for minors under 12, who may submit a claim up until their 14th birthday.
+Healthcare liability claims must be filed within 2 years of the incident or the completion of treatment, except for minors under 12, who may submit a claim until their 14th birthday.

 Other exceptions may include: